interstellarfrog/interstellar/README.md

 - My current objectives are to implement a user mode with a file system, GUI, and some simple games like noughts and crosses and chess.
 I also plan to port the Rust compiler and Python.

-- I plan to implement some system calls, then migrate over to Linux system calls to create a lightweight operating system written in Rust that also can run most linux programs that do not require a GUI window.
-(For GUI apps an X11 server and library would have to be implemented or for every already made graphics library we could translate there X11 calls to use our graphics library instead.)
+- I plan to implement some system calls, then migrate over to Linux system calls to create a lightweight operating system written in Rust that also can run most linux programs that do not require a GUI window (I might add support later).

-- I might make it so existing drivers for GPU's NVIDIA ect are downloaded and loaded based on what components are installed (if I legally can).

-- I am close to implemeting power management.

-- I do not plan to support other architectures as this would complicate the code significantly.
+- I do not plan to support other architectures yet as this would complicate the code significantly.

+## Roadmap

+- [x] Text output
+- [x] Memory management
+- [x] Interrupt and exception handling
+- [x] Keyboard input
+- [x] Serial output
+- [x] Test framework
+- [x] Heap allocation
+- [x] Kernel cooperative executor
+- [x] Console
+- [x] Logger
+- [x] Mouse input
+- [x] Advanced Configuration Power Interface
+- [x] Advanced interrupt handling
+- [x] Time management
+- [ ] SMP (Symetric Multiprocessing - more than 1 core)
+- [ ] User Mode
+- [ ] Drivers in user mode
+- [ ] File system
+- [ ] GUI
+- [ ] Secure login
+- [ ] Power management
+- [ ] Network drivers
+- [ ] Port some apps and games (Rust compiler, Doom generic)
+- [ ] GPU drivers

 ## Functionality

-While it might not seem like much from within the OS, there's a lot of code being written behind the scenes (At the time of writing 4616 lines just for code).
+While it might not seem like much from within the OS, there's a lot of code being written behind the scenes (At the time of writing 5499 lines not including dependencies).

 Currently, it has a PS/2 keyboard and mouse driver for input.
 Most VMs can translate your USB keyboard into PS/2 automatically.